 Lesley's study in her writing, rhetoric and communication major centered on rhetorical practices, but she was especially interested in incorporating digital technologies into her projects.
-So she worked with WRC professor Kerri Hauman to craft her curriculum to give her as much time in the digital art lab (dArt lab) as possible, learning video and audio editing softwares and taking courses in digital rhetoric.
+So she worked with WRC professor Kerri Hauman to craft her curriculum to give her as much time in the Digital Arts Technology Lab (dArt lab) as possible, learning video and audio editing softwares and taking courses in digital rhetoric.

 “To have faculty and staff that recognized the growth potential I had and pushed me toward that was indescribable.”"In my program, you could really pick and choose what you want to focus on," she says.
 "I had done several videos with Dr. Hauman in our Digital Rhetoric class, and it laid the foundation for technical skills.
 She made sure we were getting exposure to a lot of different tools."

 She used her newfound expertise in her internship—which Hauman recommended to her—where she worked with a creative agency to gather all of the video and audio footage they had compiled and create videos that told stories about Spring & Sprout, establishing the organization's rich culture and the personal attention patients get from the dentists in the network.